varunkumardev/amitmerchant1990.github.io/_posts/2020-07-10-proposed-named-arguments-php.md

 As you can see, the code is now pretty self-documenting as compared to the previous example.
 Now, we know what the fourth param is intended to do.

+Apart from this, this would be very convenient when a function has a high number of parameters or default ones.

 ### Order-agnostic paramters

 Apart from making the code self-documenting, this feature also makes the parameters *order agnostic*, and allows skipping default values arbitrarily.